omerrace/Mes-Oss-Revive/README.md

 - [Termux](https://github.com/termux/termux-app) - a Linux Environment

 # To Do
-- [ ] Create an automatic downloader for applications (for Termux, adb, and Obtanium)
+- [ ] Create beautiful forks so that this project grows.
 - [ ] Add more wallpaper (Community Can Help)
 - [ ] and more...